ESTETIKA-2023/.github/profile/README.md

 - **Dynamic Community Hub:** Become part of our dynamic community hub, a space where you can exchange insights, make discoveries, and share stories about Indonesian batik.
 Connect with like-minded individuals and contribute to a global cultural exchange.
 - **Digital Marketplace:** Explore our e-commerce platform connecting batik enthusiasts with authentic pieces, empowering local artisans, and championing sustainable practices in the batik industry.

-## Join Us

-If you are passionate about cultural exploration, technology, and contributing to the growth of sustainable tourism, we invite you to join our team at ESTETIKA.
-Together, let's explore, appreciate, and elevate the rich tapestry of Indonesian batik.
-For more information, please visit our [website](https://estetika.id) or contact us at [estetikateam2023@gmail.com](mailto:estetikateam2023@gmail.com).
-We look forward to connecting with you.

 ## Join Our Journey

 If you have a passion for cultural exploration, technology, and a commitment to fostering sustainable tourism, we extend an invitation to join the ESTETIKA team.
 Let's embark on a collective journey to explore, appreciate, and elevate the intricate world of Indonesian batik.
 For additional details, please visit our [website](https://estetika.id) or reach out to us at [estetikateam2023@gmail.com](mailto:estetikateam2023@gmail.com).
 We eagerly anticipate connecting with you.